NOC-MSM/SEAsia/docs/source/LBay_livljobs4.rst

 There is a variable nb_harmo=0 in the ocean.output.
 It is not being defined properly.

 Tried and changed the frequency of the boundary data: e..g bn_ssh      = 'LBay_bt_bdyT', -1   (was 24)

+This blows up again.
+On the first time step.

+It looks like the ramp is too severe.
+If it blows up in 19 steps = 19mins, with a 1 day ramp.
+Maybe a 10 ramp would be better.

+Do a cold start
 **PENDING**

 ..
 Ideas: